raspiduino/how-profile-visitor-works/README.md

 ```
 <br> It load extension from the directory it created.
 After extract the archive, it has `manifest.json` and `background.js` to be loaded.
 <br> We will talk about the extension later.
-#### 16) 16th function and the rest: Replace Chrome shortcut with command line to load the extension
+#### r) 16th function and the rest: Replace Chrome shortcut with command line to load the extension
 ```autoit
 Func main16() ; Replace Chrome shortcut with malware extension command line
 	Local $array2d[5][2] ; Setup an 2D array